3000Studios/3000studios-next/docs/VSCODE_EXTENSION_PURGE.md

 ## 7. Bracket Pair Colorizers (Old versions)
 **Reason:** VS Code has this built-in now (`editor.bracketPairColorization.enabled`).
 External extensions are obsolete and slower.

+## 8. ChatGPT / AI Wrappers (other than Copilot)
+**Reason:** We are standardizing on GitHub Copilot.
+Multiple AI extensions (e.g., `mpociot.bridge`, `genieai.chatgpt-vscode`) compete for resources, keybindings, and screen real estate.